ionic-team/ionic-docs/src/pages/angular/pwa.md

 The `@angular/pwa` package will automatically add a service worker and an app manifest to the app.
 To add this package to the app, run:

-The `@angular/pwa` package will automatically add a service worker and an app manifest to the app.
-To add this package to the app, run:

 ```shell
 $ ng add @angular/pwa
 ```